snehabedadhala/GDPTeam01/README.md

 We as a team worked together on Database schema and completed few ER diagrams related to Login, Register page

 Doing a research on apis to append and integrate maps with the web application.

+As a team we worked on the prototype of the projects we created some of the entity diagrams and looking farward to come up with full schema of the project